cooper-union-ece-251-marano/final-project-ece-251-spring-2024-nah-id-win/README.md

 2. Our Assembler
     - As stated, we provide an assembler under `assembler/`.
 The Green Sheet
     provides info on valid instructions which it can recognized, along with their
     canonical instruction names.
+This is BETA, and only supports a handful of our
+    instructions.
 3. A demo!
-    - A demo video can be found [here!](https://www.youtube.com)
+    - A demo video can be found [here!](https://youtu.be/mvnDQ-c6qT8)
     - Other goodies (like our fib waveforms) can be seen under `goodies/`